anttiharju/pathglob/docs/README.md

 # glob-workflow-paths

-Glob library that mimics GitHub Actions behavior
+Glob library that mimics GitHub Actions behavior.

+See [github_globs.md](./github_globs.md) for the behavior this library tries to replicate.